Deepfarkade/Student-Management/README.md

    - Login with valid/invalid credentials.
    - Forgot password flow with matching and mismatching answers.
    - Logout and session expiry (refresh dashboard after logout should redirect to login).
+   - Dashboard course catalog loads at least 30 courses and allows enrolling into a new class.

 ## 📌 Troubleshooting